icon

 Hands sharpening a Japanese knife on a whetstone

-If you’ve already purchased a nice set of Japanese chef knives, you obviously consider quality to be something important.
-Maintaining sharp and pristine Japanese knives is essential to preserve their purpose and investment.
-Sharpening Japanese knives is as crucial as purchasing a high-quality set, and fortunately, not overly challenging.
-With proper sharpening, you can ensure your Japanese knives remain effective and serve you well in the kitchen.
+If you’ve already purchased a nice set of Japanese chef knives, you obviously consider quality to be a top priority.
+Maintaining sharp and pristine Japanese knives is important to preserve their purpose and investment.

 Why Buy Japanese Knives?

 Japanese knives are a worthwhile investment for any chef or passionate home cook.
 To protect this investment, it is imperative to take great care of your knives.
-Sharpening a kitchen knife with a whetstone is an essential part of this process.
-But it must be done in a particular way to not damage your blades while making them sharp.
-That’s what this article is here to help you do.
+Sharpening a kitchen knife with a whetstone is an important step in this process.

 How Should You Sharpen Your Japanese Knife?